Religious Education

 The fourth unit is ‘What happens when faith and courage collide’?
 This unit invites students to revisit the impact of Jesus’ life and death on his followers through the life and witness of his disciples, the early church and contemporary Christians.
 The unit also offers opportunities for students to evaluate and analyse critically the similarities and differences in the lives of agents of change from other faith traditions and explore further the concept of what it means to be a hero.

-Y9 continue with the KS3 curriculum up until Christmas.
-The focus in Y9 is on social science, in particular the study of ethics.
+Year 9 continue with the KS3 curriculum up until Christmas.
+The focus in Year 9 is on social science, in particular the study of ethics.
 This section of study compliments the citizenship programme and helps to facilitate SMSC development through the variety of issues explored.
-The first unit is ‘Religion, Ethics and Human Rights’ and builds on prior study, in particular the ‘Is it fair?’ unit studied at the end of Y7.
+The first unit is ‘Religion, Ethics and Human Rights’ and builds on prior study, in particular the ‘Is it fair?’ unit studied at the end of Year 7.
 It allows students to discover and evaluate key ethical theories, such as Deontology, Utilitarianism and Situation Ethics and apply them to modern day issues.
 Students explore human rights laws in the modern world and a range of dilemmas which challenge their application, for example capital punishment or animal rights.
 Finally, this unit focuses on social justice and the variety of faith and non-faith attitudes towards social justice, with particular focus on Christian views.

-The second, and final KS3 unit, that Y9 study is ‘Religion, Ethics and Science’.
+The second, and final KS3 unit that Year 9 study is ‘Religion, Ethics and Science’.
 This unit allows students to explore the link between faith and science and analyse the ethical dilemmas that modern science and medicine have introduced.
 Students are encouraged to explore issues such as abortion, euthanasia, and genetic engineering, and are facilitated to evaluate and analyse a range of religious and non-religious responses to these ethical dilemmas.

-By the end of the autumn term in Y9, students have completed an academically rigorous and comprehensive spiral KS3 curriculum that has built on prior learning and equipped students with the skills required to commence study of the RS GSCE.
+By the end of the Autumn term in Year 9, students have completed an academically rigorous and comprehensive spiral KS3 curriculum that has built on prior learning and equipped students with the skills required to commence study of the RS GSCE.

 At Key Stage 4 religious education follows the Edexcel exam board, Specification B, Christianity and Islam.
 The paper code for this is 1RB0 Zn.
 There is no coursework.